• Skip to main content

 Place the dough on a cookie sheet, pizza pan, or stone.
 For easy clean-up and to avoid sticking, consider covering your pan with aluminum foil or parchment paper.
 You can even brush the surface with olive oil to guarantee the pizza won't stick.

-Rolling out pizza dough
+rolling out pizza dough

 Step 14